Window function: Planck-taper window

 The so-called "Planck-taper" window is a bump function that has been widely used in the theory of partitions of unity in manifolds.
 It is smooth (a $C^\infty$ function) everywhere, but is exactly zero outside of a compact region, exactly one over an interval within that region, and varies smoothly and monotonically between those limits.
 Its use as a window function in signal processing was first suggested in the context of gravitational-wave astronomy, inspired by the Planck distribution.
 It is defined as a piecewise function:

 The amount of tapering is controlled by the parameter ε, with smaller values giving sharper transitions.

 DPSS or Slepian window

-The DPSS (discrete prolate spheroidal sequence) or Slepian window maximizes the energy concentration in the main lobe, and is used in multitaper spectral analysis, which averages out noise in the spectrum and reduces information loss at the edges of the window.
+The DPSS (discrete prolate spheroidal sequence) or Slepian function, taper, or window maximizes the energy concentration in the main lobe, and is used in multitaper spectral analysis, which averages out noise in the spectrum and reduces information loss at the edges of the window.

 The main lobe ends at a frequency bin given by the parameter α.

 The Kaiser windows below are created by a simple approximation to the DPSS windows: